Klasmart-Engineering/microgateway-base-helm/README.md

-# krakend-helm
+# KidsLoop Microgateway Base Helm Chart

-An helm chart to deploy krakend in  a kubernetes cluster
+An helm chart to deploy a krakend instance in a kubernetes cluster

 * Installs the api-gateway system [KrakenD](http://krakend.io/)

+Assumes all configuration mounting will be done via dockerfile.

+In order to use this helm chart, please make sure you supply your own `values.yaml` file.
+The values in the `values.yaml` file in this repository are placeholders only and should not be used in any environment.

 ## Original Source